pigeonman99/bright-horizons-downloader/README.md

 # Usage
 1. Clone this repo.
 2. Run `npm install` to install all dependencies required.
-3. Run `% node bright-horizons-downloader.js [Date] [End of Period] [Magic Cookie]` to retrieve photos & videos for your kids. (see below on how to obtain the "Magic Cookie")
+3. Run `% node bright-horizons-downloader.js [Date] [End of Period] [Magic Cookie]` to download photos & videos for your kids. (see below on how to obtain the "Magic Cookie")

 For example, the following will download all of your kids' photos and videos for the month of May, 2021: